 Krakow and the airport on the map.(Courtesy of Google maps).

-At the airport, the train station is located near the passenger terminal, at the rear of the multi-story car park.
 The Kraków Główny train station is located in the center of the city, and from there, one can walk to most places in the city center or take a tram/bus for a couple of stops.
+The station is part of the main shopping centre- Galeria Krakowska.

-Taxi costs about PLN 80 from the airport to the city center.
+Taxi costs about PLN 100 from the airport to the city center.
+Uber costs about PLN 50, so its a good deal.

 The part of the city where most of the tourist attractions are.
 (Courtesy of Google Maps).